 - Using a literature book, choose a passage with examples of several precise verbs.
 Use this passage for copy work.
-Another day, use a previously written passage of your student’s.
+Another day, use a previously written passage your student wrote.
 Have him circle the verbs used and discuss ideas for improvement with more precise verbs.
 Have him rewrite the passage.
-(All ages)
+(Fourth grade on up.)

 - Using a well-written book, have your middle or high school level student take a chapter or more and create an outline.
 This is especially helpful for helping your older student learn how to organize his writing.

-These creative methods are powerful and productive ways to to teach langugage arts using living books.
+These creative methods are powerful and productive ways to teach language arts using living books.

-Especially if your kids are used to worksheets, you’re going to be amazed at how well these methods work.
-Kids can figure out how to do worksheets in a snap.
-But in my experience in teaching writing and my own homeschooling, worksheets do not improve students’ actual writing.
+Especially if your kids are used to worksheets, you’re going to be amazed at how well language arts lessons using real books work.
+My kids could figure out how to do worksheets in a snap without really learning anything, it seemed!
+In fact, in my experience teaching writing and in my own homeschooling, worksheets do not improve students’ actual writing.

-On the other hand, these types of exercises are powerful and productive methods for teaching language arts.
+On the other hand, language arts lessons such as the examples above are powerful and effective methods for teaching writing and grammar.
 And that’s why we use them in our curriculum.